pohly/enhancements/keps/sig-storage/1472/README.md

   storage and for drivers where the capacity depends on parameters in the storage class.

+* Support gathering that data for CSI drivers.

 * Increase the chance of choosing a node for which volume creation will succeed by tracking the currently available capacity available through a CSI driver and using that information during pod scheduling.

 ### Non-Goals

-* Only CSI drivers will be supported.
+* Drivers other than CSI will not be supported.

 * No attempts will be made to model how capacity will be affected by pending volume operations.
 This would depend on internal driver